M3BIONIX/Votez/README.md

 # Votez - Real-Time Polling Platform

 A modern, real-time polling platform that allows users to create polls, vote, and see results update instantly across all connected users.
+Built with Zustand for robust state management.

 ## 🚀 Quick Start